 (24) "Class C release" means a release of petroleum occurring or identified from an underground storage tank system subject to sections 3737.87 to 3737.89 of the Revised Code for which the responsible person for the release is specifically determined by the fire marshal not to be a viable person capable of undertaking or completing the corrective actions required under those sections for the release.
 "Class C release" also includes any release designated as a "Class C release" in accordance with rules adopted under section 3737.88 of the Revised Code.

 (25) "Complete exposure pathway" is a current or reasonably anticipated exposure pathway determined to be complete after the identification of current and reasonably anticipated property use and receptor populations and as a result of a pathway completeness determination.

-(26) "Conflict of interest" is any circumstances which would affect the laboratory's ability to objectively analyze samples in connection with a voluntary action, including circumstances similar to those set forth in paragraph (E)(3) of rule 3745-300-05 of the Administrative Code for certified professionals.
+(26) "Conflict of interest" is any circumstance which would affect the laboratory's ability to objectively analyze samples in connection with a voluntary action, including circumstances similar to those set forth in paragraph (E)(3) of rule 3745-300-05 of the Administrative Code for certified professionals.